Sarkozy, Royal Face Runoff in France

 BEARDSLEY: Sarkozy's effective campaign machine and well-honed messages may be impressive, but his tough-guy reputation also scares many people.
 Christophe Barbier, editor of L'Express magazine, says that fear factor may now undermine Sarkozy's candidacy.

-Mr. CHRISTOPHE BARBIER (Editor, L'Express magazine): (Through translator) Nicolas Sarkozy seems to have a comfortable advance after the first round, but nothing is in the bag, because Segolene Royal has a hidden gun, and that's the Anyone-but-Sarkozy vote.
+CHRISTOPHE BARBIER: (Through translator) Nicolas Sarkozy seems to have a comfortable advance after the first round, but nothing is in the bag, because Segolene Royal has a hidden gun, and that's the Anyone-but-Sarkozy vote.

 BEARDSLEY: As she addressed her supporters, Royal already seemed to be playing to those fears.

-Ms. SEGOLENE ROYAL (Presidential Candidate, France): (Through translator) Tonight I call on all of you who think that we can reform France without brutality, those who believe in the triumph of human values over stock values, and want to put an end to the inequalities that have painfully deepened over the last years.
+SEGOLENE ROYAL: (Through translator) Tonight I call on all of you who think that we can reform France without brutality, those who believe in the triumph of human values over stock values, and want to put an end to the inequalities that have painfully deepened over the last years.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.